gt-cs3220/gt-cs3220.github.io/assignment3.md

-## Part 2: Complete the pipeline
+## Part 2: Complete the pipeline and hardware performance counters

 **Description**:

 In this part, you will complete the entire ISA.
-Your program should run with two new test cases we provide.
+Your program should run with test_all.hex case we provide.
 You don't need to implement data forwarding in this part.

-**To run with board**:

-Copy the file to the tests folder.

-**To run simulation**:

-You need to copy test file to directory simulation > modelsim > tests.

-**Test output**:

-**test**: All LEDR lights should be turned on and HEX should display FFFFFF.

-**fmedian2**: Your design should execute fmedian2 less than 100 sec and output correct median value.
+In addition to complete the pipeline, you will also add two counters: the number of branch taken and not taken.
+Branch instructions include BEQ, BLT, BLE, BNE, JAL

 **Grading**:

-To get a full credit, your design need to execute fmedian2.asm and output correct median value in 100 seconds or less.
-If your design does not show the correct outcome, you will not get any credit.
-We won't check test.mif output, but your program should run with test.mif file as well.
+It should pass test.hex file in behavior simulation and the design should pass synthesization.
+If your hardware performance counters are wrong (-2 points).
+If the design pass the RTL simulation test but it cannot be synthesized, you will get only 50% of the scores.

+If it does not pass test.hex file, then there is no partial grading.
+Only for this assignment, we will accept a late submission with penalty.
+Late submission: If you can submit the successful design  by the due of part-3, you will receive 50% of the part-2 score.

 **What to submit**:

-[1] project3.zip (including fmedian2.mif and all other files).
+[1] project3.zip (including test.hex and all other files).

 You and your partner should submit the same version of the zip file.